rmosolgo/react-rails-hot-loader/README.md

 - Restart your development server

-- Edit files in `/app/assets/javascripts` -- they'll be reloaded in the client and React components will be remounted.
+- Edit files in `/app/assets/javascripts` & save changes -- they'll be reloaded in the client and React components will be remounted.

 ## Doeses & Doesn'ts